- The Diocese

 For questions about offering in-person Safe Church trainings, or for the list of facilitators, contact Alito Orsini by E-mail.

 Each congregation's participation is managed by a Safeguarding Online Administrator.
-The first step in making Safeguarding Online available is to identify a Safeguarding Online Administrator for each congregation in the diocese.
-This process has begun, and a call for administrators has been sent to all congregations in the diocese.
-Approximately 40 congregations have signed up so far.
+The first step in making Safeguarding Online available for your congregation is to identify and register a Safeguarding Online Administrator.
+So far, over 70 congregations have signed up to use Safeguarding Online.

 If your congregation has not identified and registered a Safeguarding Online Administrator, or if you have questions about Safeguarding Online, contact: